izzyreiff/jellycledata/README.md

 `pip install -r requirements.txt`

 ## Usage

+## Python script - Great for one file
+If you have a `.txt` file copied from encora, simply run it through jellycledata's `script.py` to produce a perfectly usable `movie.nfo` file.
+#### In the script.py file:
+1. Change the `txt_filename` variable to the name of your .txt file, the templated version is `info.txt`.
+2. Change the `nfo_filename` variable to the desired name of your .nfo file, the templated version is `movie.nfo`.
+3. Run `$ script.py` (however your machine runs python scripts)
+4. Receive an outputted `.nfo` file in the same directory.

+## CLI Tool - Great for many files
 To convert a single info.txt file to movie.nfo, run the following command:
 `python jellycle.py -o movie.nfo`